cqframework/knartwork/README.md

 ## Developer Quick Start

 This is an [Angular](https://angular.io) project using `Angular CLI` as the build system, [pug](https://pugjs.org/api/getting-started.html) for HTML templates, [SASS](http://sass-lang.com) for CSS and [Bootstrap](http://getbootstrap.com/) for layout. `npm` is the package manager.
-Assuming you already have node installed via `brew install node` or similar:
+Assuming you already have node installed via [Node Version Manager](https://github.com/nvm-sh/nvm) or similar:

-	npm install -g @angular/cli
-	npm install # to install project development dependencies

-To run in development mode, just:

-	ng serve # to serve the project and automatically recompile on file changes
+	npm i # to install project development dependencies npm run start # to serve the project and automatically recompile on file changes

 Visit [http://localhost:4200](http://localhost:4200) and do your thang. :)